Chozzle/compose-macos-theme/README.md

 # MacOS theme for Compose
-Multiplatform MacOS theme written in Compose (Compose for Desktop UI framework + Android Jetpack Compose)
+Multiplatform MacOS theme written in Compose UI.

-Still in alpha, but it's a start...
-Feedback and help welcome!
+Create native looking UIs for Mac using Compose UI.
+Share your UI code to run on Android, Windows or Linux.
+You could combine this with themes to match other platforms and write your UI once, but themed to appear native.

 ![Desktop Example](screenshots/desktop.png)